-Instructors that teach the workplace approved first aid and CPR programs are frequently asked lots of questions.
+Instructors that teach the workplace-approved first aid and CPR programs are frequently asked lots of questions.
 This is a welcomed opportunity for questions especially as most instructors understand that many people learn from questions and answers scenarios.
 This page is dedicated to a number of frequently asked “what if” questions.
-Hopefully the question that has been bothering you is answered here.
-For more details or to learn CPR take a emergency first aid course at a location near you.
+Hopefully, the question that has been bothering you is answered here.
+For more details or to learn CPR take an emergency first aid course at a location near you.
 We have training partners with emergency first aid training courses in Calgary.
-Other course providers can be found in Vancouver, Edmonton, Surrey, Regina, Kelowna, Saskatoon, Ottawa and Winnipeg.
+Other course providers can be found in Vancouver, Edmonton, Surrey, Regina, Kelowna, Saskatoon, Ottawa, and Winnipeg.

-What if I don’t have a bystander to contact emergency medical services (EMS)?
+What if I don’t have a bystander to contact emergency first aid medical services (EMS)?

 What if the victim vomits when I’m doing CPR?

 When a victim vomits during CPR the rescuer need to immediately stop CPR and turn the victim’s head and clean out the vomit.
 Protective equipment such as gloves is strongly recommended.
 Vomiting (not regurgitation) is a sign of life and rescuers

 should reassess vitals after the vomit has been removed and the airway is clear.

 What if the AED says low battery?
 Do I keep going?

 Rescuers should still attempt to use an AED even if a low battery prompt is displayed.

 What if I can’t tell if it’s an adult or a child?
 What CPR should I do?

 When in doubt, do two-handed CPR and follow the protocols of adult CPR.